DinoChiesa/Apigee-GCP-Logging-Example/README.md

 This example is not an official Google product, nor is it part of an official Google product.
 If you have questions on using it, please ask  via github or community.apigee.com .

-## What is Google Cloud Operations?
+## What is Google Cloud Logging?

-[Operations](https://cloud.google.com/products/operations) is a SaaS for logging, monitoring, and alerting.
+[Cloud Logging](https://cloud.google.com/logging) is a SaaS for logging, monitoring, and alerting.
 It started as an independent company named "Stackdriver" but was acquired by Google in 2014, and is now part of the Google Cloud Platform (as is Apigee).
-Operations exposes a REST API to allow systems or applications to write log messages into the Stackdriver log.
+Cloud Logging exposes a REST API to allow systems or applications to write log messages into the Stackdriver log.
 There is a UI for viewing the messages, configuring alerts on the messages, and so on.

-## How does Operations complement Apigee Edge?
+## How does GCP Logging complement Apigee Edge?

 Some people embed MessageLogging policies into the API Proxies they have in Apigee Edge in order to log messages that can later be examined or analyzed, to diagnose